grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Alright.
 Thanks Cassandra."
 Percy called back down to her.
 Percy took down the ship-to-ship mic.
 "Captain Shakes --- the usual: how're things looking up there?"

-"Well, for lack of anything else to report, I'll tell you that the weather is thickening up a bit.
-The haze has really set in, and there's a bit of a fuckin' chop coming on."
-Percy could hear Shake chewing leaves and sucking saliva as he held the transmit button.
-"It looks to me like the kind of things that could turn into real weather later."
+*"Well, for lack of anything else to report, I'll tell you that the weather is thickening up a bit.
+The haze has really set in, and there's a bit of a fuckin' chop coming on."* Percy could hear Shake chewing leaves and sucking saliva as he held the transmit button. *"It looks to me like the kind of things that could turn into real weather later."*

 Weather was not generally a concern for Percy, submarines could pass under even the worst weather at depth.
-But she could not guess at what the _Gnat_ was capable of handling.
+But she could not guess what the limits of the Shakes's little boat might be.
 "Does that give you anything to worry about with the _Gnat_?"

-"Naw," Shakes voice crackled, "the _Gnat_'s been through the very fucking worst.
+*"Naw,"* Shakes voice crackled, *"the _Gnat_'s been through the very fucking worst.
 If it gets bad, I'll dive and ride it out underwater.
-With all this running on the surface, the batteries are always fully topped up so I can stay down for a while."
+With all this running on the surface, the batteries are always fully topped up so I can stay down for a while."*

 Knowing the _Gnat_ could not dive very deep at all, Percy was unconvinced that this was a solution to big weather, but she also knew Shakes had taken the _Gnat_ back and forth across the wide parts of the oceans many times.
 She decided to trust his experience.
 "Alright then, Captain Shakes.
 If you..."